 And for every reader, it is like the pages of a book, a story with a familiar beginning and a hopeful end.
 After the story has been told, after all the pages have been leafed through, the book is meant to be placed back in the shelf.

 As the writer takes a sip on his ginger-beer drink and lights up a cigarette, he takes one last deep breath before he hears the typewriter bell.

 No songs will be written after him, no poems recited for him, just a paper to finish, a story to tell.

-“Let me bask under your sunlight”, He plead.
+“Let me bask under your sunlight”, He pleaded.

 Should the moon refuse to give its light, I’d bribe the stars to be more forgiving, so they can relearn to lend some of theirs onto me.”

-I looked down on my feet, and saw my shoes cracked open.
-My worn down pair reminded me of the days on the road.
-My breath was constricted because of the altitude, my mind troubled by the sharp turns taken on the mountain cliff side, however dazzled by how each shoulder blade rested against each other for support, like the trees we pass by.
+I looked down on my feet and saw my shoes cracked open.
+My worn-down pair reminded me of the days on the road.
+My breath was constricted because of the altitude, my mind troubled by the sharp turns taken on the mountain cliff side, however, dazzled by how each shoulder blade rested against each other for support, like the trees we passed by.

 With clogged misty lenses, my eyes can hardly see.
 I have tried to wipe them clean, but the moisture only smeared the glass.
-The fog was more pronounced out here, boastful or were they just overly playful and friendly?
-As they touch palms with the bright conservative greens of the rice terraces, bed swallowed across the slopes and the plains, my sight struggling to keep up with their magnificence.
+The fog was more pronounced out here, boastful or was it just overly playful and friendly?
+As they touched palms with the bright conservative greens of the rice terraces, bed-swallowed across the slopes and the plains, my sight was struggling to keep up with their magnificence.

 I attempted not to say anything, more not to widen the gaps between my lips.
 Words were restricted for I knew they would fall short.
 I tried to lie to myself and pretended for a while.
 But the sun was too discerning to cast away the shadows of my predicament.
 The path was cleared out for me, now unhidden from my sight.